Frequently Asked Questions (FAQ)

 Pittsburgh PA 15282-0299

 YES.
 The Career Services Office (CSO) at the Law School provides assistance to all law students and alumni seeking employment in the legal profession.
-Throughout the year, the Office offers seminars and workshops designed to aid students and alumni at various stages f the career planning process.
-For more information about CSO, please visit their website or call 412.396.6279.
+Throughout the year, the Office offers seminars and workshops designed to aid students and alumni at various stages of the career planning process.
+For more information about CSO, please visit their website.